cinghie/wordpress-starter-pack/wp-content/plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.15.0 - 2019/Oct/17 =

+* FEATURE: Adds a new way to navigate slideshows
+* TWEAK: Adds various accessibility enhancements to FlexSlider
+* TWEAK: Adds extra checks for REST enabled sites
+* TWEAK: Updates notices
+* FIX: Updates various RTL language styling issues
+* FIX: Fixes bug where new slides wouldn't crop until pressing save
+* FIX: Fixes various layout breaks from other languages

 = 3.14.0 - 2019/July/26 =

 * FEATURE: Adds ability to duplicate a slideshow
 * FEATURE: Adds toolbar with various utilities
 * FEATURE: Adds unified notification system
 * REFACTOR: Moves inline styles out of the body tag
-* REFACTOR: Refactors the preview module to be caled from anywhere
+* REFACTOR: Refactors the preview module to be called from anywhere
 * REFACTOR: Refactors the way slides and the slideshow saving works
 * REFACTOR: Refactors the shortcode copy module
 * REFACTOR: Adds helper functions to better manage the routes files
-* FIX: Fixes bug where adding a class name via Gutenberg crashes the block
+* FIX: Fixes a bug where adding a class name via Gutenberg crashes the block

 = 3.13.1 - 2019/May/11 =